Sony Xperia T: Reception

-The Xperia T received mixed but mostly positive reviews.
-Ars Technica praised the screen's "crisp" and legible appearance, but found that the Xperia T's performance was underwhelming in comparison to competitors such as the LG Optimus G and iPhone 5.
-While the camera software was panned for not containing as many additional features, the camera itself was described as having a "decent" quality and adequate low-light performance, but did not handle scenes with bright lights well.
+The Xperia T received mixed to positive reviews.
+Casey Johnston of Ars Technica praised the screen's "crisp" and legible appearance, but found that its performance was underwhelming in comparison to competitors such as the LG Optimus G and iPhone 5.
+While the camera software was panned for lacking in functions, the camera itself was described as having a "decent" quality and adequate low-light performance, but did not handle scenes with bright lights well.
 Although outperforming Sony's estimates for battery life in regards to video playback (lasting for 6 hours and 15 minutes of video as opposed to estimates of 5 hours), the Xperia T's battery was also considered "insufficient", lasting eight to nine hours in regular use.
-In conclusion, Ars Technica felt that the Xperia T did not meet their expectations for a product associated with the James Bond franchise, arguing that "given how the phone is calibrated relative to other offerings, the Bond association is at best nonsensical, at worst an insult to the Bond-quality technology legacy."
+In conclusion, Johnston felt that "given how the phone is calibrated relative to other offerings, the Bond association is at best nonsensical, at worst an insult to the Bond-quality technology legacy."

-GSMArena described the Xperia T as "a package that is very well put together".
-However, GSMArena stated that Xperia T was too expensive and they also criticized the poor viewing angles of the display and low speakerphone loudness, and stated that video recording could be better.

 CNET felt that the Xperia TL was a major improvement over the Xperia Ion, citing its newer Android platform (albeit not using the latest version on-launch), better CPU, "snapping quality" camera, and fast LTE data speeds, but felt that the design of the T lacked "style" in comparison to devices such as the HTC One X, and that the display had low contrast and poor viewing angles in comparison to AMOLED displays such as the Samsung Galaxy S III.

+GSMArena criticized the poor viewing angles of the display and low speakerphone loudness, felt that video recording could be better, and believed that the device was overpriced.